kajal8879/krabbydo/README.md

 - #### Notifications

   This component fetches data based on date and send the notifications to the user.
-We uses the ‘notify-rust’ library for implementation.
+We use the ‘notify-rust’ library for implementation.
 For each task, a separate notification is sent.

-  This crate is handled by Kajal Patil.
+  This crate is handled by Kajal Patil/Prachi Kashyap.

 ## Repository